core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: #layering title='Abstract Layering of CoAP extended by TCP, TLS, and WebSockets' artwork-align="center"}

-Where NATs are present, CoAP over TCP can help with their traversal.
-NATs often calculate expiration timers based on the transport layer protocol
-being used by application protocols.
-Many NATs maintain TCP-based NAT bindings
-for longer periods based on the assumption that a transport layer protocol, such
-as TCP, offers additional information about the session life cycle.
-UDP, on the other
-hand, does not provide such information to a NAT and timeouts tend to be much
-shorter {{HomeGateway}}.

-Some environments may also benefit from the ability of TCP to exchange
-larger payloads such as firmware images without application layer
-segmentation and to utilize the more sophisticated congestion control
-capabilities provided by many TCP implementations.

-(Note that there is ongoing work to add more elaborate congestion control
-to CoAP as well, see {{-cocoa}}.)

-CoAP may be integrated into a Web environment where the front-end
+CoAP may be integrated into the backend infrastructure where the front-end
 uses CoAP over UDP from IoT devices to a cloud infrastructure and then CoAP
 over TCP between the back-end services.
 A TCP-to-UDP gateway can be used at
 the cloud boundary to communicate with the UDP-based IoT device.

 To allow IoT devices to better communicate in these demanding environments, CoAP
 needs to support different transport protocols, namely TCP {{RFC0793}},
-in some situations secured by TLS {{RFC5246}}.
+preferribly secured by TLS {{RFC5246}}.

-In addition, some corporate networks only allow Internet access via a HTTP proxy.
+For corporate networks that only allow Internet access via a HTTP proxy
-In this case, the best transport for CoAP would be the [WebSocket Protocol](#RFC6455).
+the best transport for CoAP would be the [WebSocket Protocol](#RFC6455).
 The WebSocket protocol provides two-way communication between a client
 and a server after upgrading an [HTTP/1.1](#RFC7230) connection and may
 be available in an environment that blocks CoAP over UDP.
 Another scenario